Asking family for a loan is not without risks but can save you in a financial pinch

-After asking yourself those five loan questions, you might decide asking family for the money isn’t the best option.
-There are several other options for money that take less than a few minutes and don’t come with the embarrassment of being in debt with family.
+After asking yourself those five loan questions, you might decide to ask your family for the money isn’t the best option.
+Several other options for cash take less than a few minutes and don’t come with the embarrassment of being in debt with family.

-Rather than asking family for the money, you might just ask them to co-sign for the loan.
-This still puts them on the hook if you can’t make payments but they don’t have to come up with the money to make the loan.
+Rather than asking family for the money, you might ask them to co-sign for the loan.
+This still puts them on the hook if you can’t make payments, but they don’t have to come up with the money to make the loan.

-Asking a family member or friend to co-sign a loan is a good backup when you go to ask for the money.
-Some family might genuinely want to help you but just don’t have the money to lend.
-Being a co-signer gives them the opportunity to help without having to bust their own budget.
+Asking a family member or friend to co-sign a loan is a good backup when you ask for the money.
+Some family members might genuinely want to help you but don’t have the money to lend.
+Being a co-signer allows them to help without busting their budget.

-Some family members might have the money but aren’t quite sure they really want to help.
+Some family members might have the money but aren’t quite sure they want to help.
 When asked for a loan, the old excuse of not having the money is an easy out and one that stops the conversation.
-If instead though, you come back with the idea of them acting as a co-signer to your loan, it takes the power out of their no-money excuse.
+However, if you come back with the idea of them acting as a co-signer to your loan, it takes power out of their no-money excuse.

-A title loan is money you get against an asset like your car or anything else worth at least a few thousand.
-Since the lender has some collateral against the money, rates are usually lower compared to an unsecured personal loan.
+A title loan is a money you get against an asset like your car or anything else worth at least a few thousand.
+Since the lender has some collateral against the money, rates are usually lower than an unsecured personal loan.

 Things to Remember Borrowing from Family and Friends

-Always be completely honest and open when borrowing money from family as well as while repaying the loan.
-If you’re going to be a few days late on a payment, don’t wait to tell them.
+Always be completely honest and open when borrowing money from family and repaying the loan.
+For example, if you’re going to be a few days late on a payment, don’t wait to tell them.

-If you run into a problem with repayment in the future, your relationship is a lot less likely to be permanently damaged over a small amount of money compared to a lump sum.
+If you run into a problem with repayment in the future, your relationship is less likely to be permanently damaged over a small amount of money than a lump sum.

 Keep Your Family Updated on the Loan

-Don’t forget to thank your family for helping you out, not just after getting the money but in the future as well.
-They helped you out when nobody else would, that deserves your appreciation.
+Don’t forget to thank your family for helping you out, not just after getting the money but also in the future.
+They helped you out when nobody else would, which deserves your appreciation.

-By the same token though, don’t feel like you have to be indebted to your family for their help.
-The financial help doesn’t mean you should feel less than the rest of the family or like a loser.
-We all run into tough spots and family is supposed to be there to help.
-Helping a family member with a small loan doesn’t make them Mother Teresa or Gandhi, it’s just what families do.
+Please don’t feel you must be indebted to your family for their help.
+The financial support doesn’t mean you should feel less than the rest of the family or like a loser.
+We all run into tough spots, and family is supposed to be there to help.
+Helping a family member with a small loan doesn’t make them Mother Teresa or Gandhi.
+It’s just what families do.

 Asking for a loan doesn’t have to be embarrassing or risky for you and your family.
 Following these simple steps and questions will help make everything go smoothly.
-Asking family for a loan is a big decision but also offers some big advantages and a chance to put your finances back on track.
+Asking your family for a loan is a big decision but also offers some advantages and a chance to get your finances back on track.